How to Use Color to Create Eye-Catching Marketing Materials

 Where to Look for Inspiration

 With iStock’s advanced search options, you can browse images by hue by easily picking from right within the color wheel.
 That means you can type in any subject—like “beach” or “boys” or “barbecue”—and assign any color, no matter how particular, for results that are customized to your specific visual needs.
-A brand new feature also lets you hover over any result’s “Similar Images” option to instantly see a more expansive selection of images featuring the same color scheme or subject matter.
+A brand new feature also lets you select any result’s “Similar Images” option to instantly see a more expansive selection of images featuring the same color scheme or subject matter.
 And with Boards, you can create and share as many mood boards as you like—organized by color, theme, or whatever makes the most sense for you.

 Ready to design a marketing masterpiece?
 Get started at iStock.com.